eamoe/microservices/README.md

 ## Chapter 7: Building a Microservices Infrastructure

 Setting up the right infrastructure is vital to getting the most out of your microservices system.
 Microservices give us a nice way of breaking the parts of our application into bite-sized pieces.
 But we’ll need a lot of supporting infrastructure to make all those bite-sized services work together properly.

+Containers make it easy for us to build microservices that run predictably across environments as a self-contained unit.
+But, containers don’t know how to start themselves, scale themselves, or heal themselves when they break.
+Containers work great in isolation, but a lot of operations work is required to manage them in productionlike environments.
+That’s where Kubernetes comes in.
+Kubernetes is a container orchestration tool developed by Google.
+It solves the problems of working with containers at scale.
+Kubernetes provides a tool-based solution for deploying, scaling, observing, and managing container-based applications.